-- 17.5.
-Progression will be by annual increments at anniversary date of starting in a role covered by this agreement, subject to satisfactory performance which will be assumed to be the case unless the employee is otherwise advised. - 17.6.
-Appointment to the scale will be based on relevant years' of nursing experience e.g. a nurse with 1 years of relevant nursing experience will be appointed to step 2.
+- 18.5.
+Progression will be by annual increment at anniversary date of starting in a role covered by this Agreement, subject to satisfactory performance which will be assumed to be the case unless the employee is otherwise advised. - 18.6.
+Appointment to the wages step will be based on relevant years of nursing experience e.g., a nurse with 1 year of relevant nursing experience will be appointed to step 2.